enda

 The core of Copenhagen’s public transit system was for many decades the S-trains (urban rail), allowing residents of suburban areas and nearby towns to quickly reach the city center by train.
 Apart from the F-line forming an outer ring, the S-train lines constitute a radial system reaching out from the city center.

-In 2002, two driver-less metro lines, M1 and M2, opened crossing through the city and connecting Amager and the airport to the city center.
-In 2019, a new metro circle line, M3, will open after nearly ten years of construction.
+In 2002, two driverless metro lines, M1 and M2, opened, crossing through the city and connecting Amager and the airport to the city center.
+Since 2019, two new metro lines have been added: the circle line M3, and M4, which connects developing areas in the Northern and Southern Harbor with the city center.
+A new light rail line will open in 2025.

 Official S-train map